How to Help

 buys a pair of school shoes

-provides a full school uniform including shoes, for a high school child in need.
+pays for a full uniform including shoes for a high school pupil

 buys a bookcase

-buys a water tank to harvest rain water
+buys a 10,000 water tank to collect harvested rainwater

 pays for local labour and materials for one full size classroom

-Monthly donations can be made via Standing Order.
-Click below to download a form:
+Monthly donations can be made via Stop Order.

-One off donations can be made by depositing money in Zisize's account.
+Credit card payments or one off cash donations can be made by depositing at any bank to Zisize's account.
 Our details are:

 Making a donation in kind